syntaxkim/project3-pizza/README.md

 한국어: [README_KOR.md](https://github.com/syntaxkim/project3-pizza/blob/master/README_KOR.md)

 A web application for handling a pizza restaurant's online orders.
 Users can browse the retaurant's menu, add items to their cart, and submit their orders.
 They also can post reviews with photos.
-Meanwhile, the restaurant owners can view orders that havve been placed and update order status as needed.
+Meanwhile, the restaurant owners can view orders that have been placed and update order status as needed.

 ![menu](https://github.com/syntaxkim/project3-pizza/blob/master/screenshots/menu.png?raw=true)
 * The menu model comes from [Pinocchio's Pizza & Subs](http://www.pinocchiospizza.net/menu.html) located in Cambridge, MA.